prom-io/service-node_net/readme.md

 This will install dependencies required for Service node;
 - Run `npm run c`.
 This command will compile typescript;
 - Run `npm run start` to start the application.

+#### Running unit tests

+To run unit tests, do the following:

+- Make sure you have NodeJS installed;
+- Run `npm run install` to install all required dependencies if they are not installed yet;
+- Run `npm run test`.

 ## Stages of project